 The Educational Opportunity Program is designed to provide each qualified participant a rich academic environment along with a variety of support services and financial assistance.
 The mission is to provide comprehensive support for first generation collegiate students through the Centenary University academic and social environment.
 With support, their experience in this environment will nurture each participant to grow and prosper academically and enhance their social readiness, leading to adults that can lead stable, complete and independent lives, financial or otherwise.

 This educational program is committed to a high standard of productivity, efficiency, leadership, and community outreach.
 It aims to serve its participants while also supporting the growth of the academic landscape at Centenary University.
 By guiding and supporting its participants towards high achievement in the areas of community service, academic rigor, and collegiate integrity the program will be able to continue to foster its incredible relationship with Centenary and all of its traditions.

 The EOP program provides academic, financial, and personal counseling to assist in the retention and graduation of first-generation students.
 The staff works in unison with other departments of the Academic Success Center.
 They also maintain close contact with faculty and staff to foster the person academic development of each EOP student.

-- submit a Centenary College Application.
+- submit a Centenary University Application.